DennisTrujilloDev/demo-day-project/README.md

-As global financial power shifts towards emerging markets, it is crucial to be prepared.
-Use this application to learn about some of the markets that are set to become economic powerhouses come 2050!
+As global financial power shifts towards emerging markets, it is crucial to be prepared!
+Use this full-stack web application to learn about some of the markets that are set to become economic powerhouses come 2050.

 ![DD](https://user-images.githubusercontent.com/98935149/172026851-b0509a7a-2561-4f1e-8dc0-8bfc08bf2ed6.jpg)